ThibautMatzke/meraki-automation-dns/README.md

 It also checks if the provided DNS are valid IPV4 IP addresses.
 This script also has a friendly-user interface to prevent errors.

+**This was tested & worked on MX & MR devices.
+It should work on any static IP device with a WAN1 interface, but it hasn't been tested yet.**

 **WARNING :**
 **Devices needs to be already claimed in the right network before being configured**

 ## Remaining tasks :
 - Add whole organization DNS configuration modification feature.